-A Blueprint for Guaranteed Hands-On Learning: A Model for Universities Everywhere
+UNF's Hands-On Learning Model: A Blueprint for Universities Everywhere

 Students need assurance that higher education will prepare them for high-paying, competitive jobs.
-Business leaders need confidence that graduates can contribute from Day 1 and adapt to evolving industries.
+Business leaders need confidence that graduates can contribute from day one and adapt to evolving industries.
 Communities need to trust that universities are committed to preparing adaptable workforces to help attract and retain corporate headquarters.
-UNF’s already strong ties with local companies help many of its students gain hands-on experience before they graduate.
-Now, UNF is taking it a step further.
+UNF’s strong ties with local companies has always made it possible for students to gain hands-on experience before they graduate.
+But UNF has taken that a step further.

-UNF has launched a transformative model that guarantees immersive experiential learning opportunities — such as internships, research and leadership experiences — for all undergraduates, starting with incoming students this fall.
+Starting with its Fall 2025 class, the University launched a transformative model that guarantees immersive experiential learning opportunities — such as internships, research and leadership experiences — for all incoming undergraduates.
 Unlike traditional optional models, UNF’s initiative breaks down financial and logistical barriers that have traditionally kept students from accessing such opportunities.

 Advantage of Experiential Learning